 As there are no limitations set on the net-scratch, a single user may actually allocate all of the available filespace.
 Please make sure you keep a reasonable amount of free space for other users and remove data you no longer need.
 ISG.EE reserves the right to remind users causing exhaustive filespace usage of their duty to keep some free space for other users.

 - When your user account is removed, the Network Scratch directory will be removed as well, but the latter will not be archived.

 Accessing the Network Scratch

-- Each user possessing a regular D-ITET user account (except for project accounts) is automatically granted access to the Network Scratch.
+- Each user possessing regular D-ITET user account (except for project accounts) automatically is granted access to the Network Scratch.